 The original railings were removed as part of the War Effort during the Second World War but most of the stone plinths are still in place.
 He emphasised that there is absolutely no intention of installing gates in any of the agreed entrances.

-It is felt that this proposal, although a big challenge, would provide a very positive enhancement and contribution to the beauty and historic character of the Square.
+It was felt that this proposal, although a big challenge, would provide a very positive enhancement and contribution to the beauty and historic character of the Square.
 Ornamental iron railings are a strong feature of Regency and Victorian architecture in Cheltenham.
-He stressed that it is the desire of FISHAC to make this a community effort with all the people of Cheltenham and its surrounding area working together to achieve its goal and to benefit from it.
+He stressed the desire of FISHAC to make this a community effort with all the people of Cheltenham and its surrounding area working together to achieve its goal and to benefit from it.